 In our previous Spring Clean article we’ve established that keeping your woollies clean is a key step in preventing moth infestation.
-Many washing machines today come with a gentle wool cycle which typically features low temperature washing with low speed tumbling and spinning.
+Many washing machines today come with a gentle wool cycle featuring low temperature washing with low speed tumbling and spinning.

 Low temperatures will protect your knitwear from felting while low speed spinning and tumbling will avoid stretching the fabric.
 This is particularly true for chunkier knits which become very heavy once they’re wet and so more prone to stretching.